marzuf/MANUSCRIPT_FIGURES/code/README.md

 ### Input data
 ([Back to top](#table-of-contents))

-The expected format of the input data is described [here](https://github.com/marzuf/MANUSCRIPT_FIGURES/blob/master/code/data/input_data_desc.html).
+The expected format of the input data is described <a href="https://github.com/marzuf/MANUSCRIPT_FIGURES/blob/master/code/data/input_data_desc.html">here</a>.

 ### Launch the pipeline